Greece Travel Guide

 FerryHopper

-The above link has a great interactive map feature, where you can click on an island and see all of the direct links available.
-It does seem to focus on the Cyclades, but includes Crete and links to neighbouring island groups.
+Their website has a great interactive map feature where you can click on an island and see all the direct links available.
+You can also use their booking widget below to start a direct search:

 GTP